asidko/binance-last-price-store/README.md

-# Binance Symbol Tick Store
+# Binance Last Price Store

 Captures real-time price ticks from Binance USD-M Futures WebSocket streams and stores them in SQLite.
 Solves the problem that Binance provides kline history but not individual tick data.